minerllabs/minerl/docs/source/environments/index.rst

 The :code:`minerl` package includes several environments as follows.
-This page describes each of the incldued environments, provides usage samples, and describes the exact action and observation space provided by each environment!
+This page describes each of the included environments, provides usage samples, and describes the exact action and observation space provided by each environment!